playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 ![Close branch dialog][5]

-You will be asked to confirm the closing of the branch and you have an option to discard any changes that were made to your branch since you last took a checkpoint.
-By default, PlayCanvas will save your changes in an additional checkpoint before closing the branch.
-If you wish to discard these changes you can select the option here.
+You will be asked to confirm the closing of the branch and you have an option to create a checkpoint before closing.
+This is enabled by default.
+If you wish to discard these changes you can untick the option here.

-**Note, enabling this checkbox will lose any work you have made in the branch since you last made a checkpoint**.
+**Note: Unticking this checkbox will lose any work you have made in the branch since you last made a checkpoint**

+Closed branches can also be reopened at a later date.

 ## Deleting a branch